BingQuanChua/webale-chess/README.md

 <h5>
     To be done
 </h5>
-load game
-plus <-> triangle
+plus <-> triangle,
-draw game
-arrange all methods
+arrange all methods,
 design pattern